mozilla/ichnaea/docs/index.rst

 Mozilla Ichnaea
 ===============

-**Mozilla Ichnaea** is a service to provide geo location coordinates in response to user requests.
+``Mozilla Ichnaea`` is an application to provide geo-location coordinates from other sources of data (cellphone towers, wifi networks, etc.).

 More information about the specific instance hosted by Mozilla can be found at https://wiki.mozilla.org/Services/Location